 Landscaping will be located along the perimeter of the property and provide screening to the residential use to the east.
-There is a significant increase in site impervious but all impervious will be captured and all runoff from 10 year and smaller events will be retained and infiltrated on site.
-Larger storm events will have a portion of the runoff bypass the on-site infiltration systems and will be routed via piping to and existing off site stormwater drainage infrastructure.
-The building and canopy areas will be routed via underground piping to an infiltration system (P1) located in the west half of the property between the store and canopy.
-Ground level runoff from the north half of the property will be routed by sheet flow to a deep sump catch basin and oil/grit pretreatment structure near the northwest corner of the canopy before discharging to the same (P1) subsurface infiltration system.
+There is a significant increase in site impervious but all impervious will be captured and infiltrated on site.
+Runoff will be routed via gutters, downspouts and underground piping from the building roof and canopy to underground infiltration systems.
+Pavement runoff in the north quarter of the property will be routed by sheet flow to a deep sump catch basin and oil/grit pretreatment structure before discharging to a subsurface infiltration system along the north property line.
+The quarter of the property alongside the new store will be routed via sheet flow to a similar subsurface system in front of the store via two catch basins tied to a second oil/grit pre-treatment structure.
 The south front half of the property will be routed via sheet flow to two Stormceptor 450i structures and two trench drains across the driveways.
-The trench drains and a small catch basin in the landscape area along the front east property line will be routed to the Stormceptor structures and then all will be routed to infiltration systems (P2 and P3) located in front of the fueling canopy.
-A small portion of on-site pavement and driveway pavement will be routed through a trench drain in the west driveway, and then to a oil/grit pretreatment structure before piping to a catch basin on the west abutter site within an easement for this piping and for site grading along the north and west property lines.
-Large storm event bypass runoff from all of the other infiltration systems will be directed to this same oil/grit structure and subsequent routing off site.
+The trench drains and a small catch basin in the landscape area along the front east property line will be routed to the Stormceptor structures and then all will be routed to infiltration systems located in front of the fueling canopy.
+A small portion of on-site pavement and driveway pavement will be routed through a trench drain in the west driveway to a catch basin on the abutter site to the west within an easement for this piping and for site grading along the north and west property lines.

 In accordance with Massachusetts Department of Environmental Stormwater Regulations, site improvements include provisions for the subsurface infiltration that will increase groundwater recharge and reduce rainfall runoff from the site to the abutting roadway and properties to below existing runoff and volumes.
 All subsurface infiltration from paved areas will be treated by deep sump catch basins and oil/grit separators or through Stormceptor structures to treat the runoff and remove TSS sediments as required by MA DEP Stormwater regulations.
-The analysis included design storms of 2, 10, and 100 year intensity.
+The analysis included design storms from 2 year to 100 year.

 To mitigate an increase in the amount of impervious area on the site, the project will incorporate subsurface infiltration that reduces flow rates and volumes to below pre-development rates.
 See the runoff rates table in the following section.
 The project will incorporate best management practices (BMPs) to promote stormwater recharge and total suspended solids (TSS) removal and increase recharge to groundwater.
-The project is intended to meet or exceed all requirements of the Massachusetts Stormwater Management Standards as well as the Town of Newbury Stormwater regulations.
+The project is designed to meet or exceed all requirements of the Massachusetts Stormwater Management Standards as well as the Town of Newbury Stormwater regulations.